-Percentage of emissions calculated using data obtained from suppliers or value chain partners
+Percentage of emissions calculated using data obtained from suppliers or value chain partners <Not Applicable>

 As South Africa's Largest Food Manufacture we do procure new capital goods namely Equipment, typically these equipment's will come from vast amounts of suppliers and we have not yet looked into partnering up with our suppliers to track cradle to gate emissions factors.
+Transmission and Distribution losses from purchased electricity KWhs consumed were used to calculate emissions according to the GHG Protocol using Defra's 2018 emission factors for transmission & distribution, South Africa.
+Assumptions: Kilowatt hours of electricity purchased was calculated using the available records.